IDAES/idaes-pse/docs/property_models/ceos.rst

 At the equilibrium condition, the fugacity of the vapor and liquid phase are defined as follows:

-.. math:: f_{i}^{vap} = f_{i}^{liq}
+.. math:: \ln{f_{i}^{vap}} = \ln{f_{i}^{liq}}
 .. math:: f_{i}^{phase} = y_{i}^{phase}\phi_{i}^{phase}P
 .. math:: \ln{\phi_{i}} = \frac{b_i}{b_m}(Z-1) - \ln{(Z-B)} + \frac{A}{B\sqrt{u^2-4w}}\left(\frac{b_i}{b_m}-\delta_i\right)\ln{\left(\frac{2Z+B(u+\sqrt{u^2-4w})}{2Z+B(u-\sqrt{u^2-4w})}\right)}
 .. math:: \delta_i = \frac{2a_i^{1/2}}{a_m}\sum_j{x_ja_j^{1/2}(1-k_{ij})}

-The cubic equation of state is solved to find :math:`Z` for each phase subject to the composion of that phase.
+The cubic equation of state is solved to find :math:`Z` for each phase subject to the composition of that phase.
 Typically, the flash calculations are computed at a given temperature, :math:`T`.
 However, the flash calculations become trivial if the given conditions do not fall in the two phase region.
-For simulation only studies, the user may know a priori the condition of the stream but when the same set of equations are used for optimization, there is a high probablity that the specifications can transcend the phase envelope and hence the flash equations included may be trivial in the single phase region (i.e. liquid or vapor only).
+For simulation only studies, the user may know a priori the condition of the stream but when the same set of equations are used for optimization, there is a high probability that the specifications can transcend the phase envelope and hence the flash equations included may be trivial in the single phase region (i.e. liquid or vapor only).
 To circumvent this problem, property packages in IDAES that support VLE will compute the flash calculations at an "equilibrium" temperature :math:`T_{eq}`.
 The equilibrium temperature is computed as follows:

 .. math:: T_{1} = max(T_{bubble}, T)
 .. math:: T_{eq} = min(T_{1}, T_{dew})